Treatment for Adrenal Cancer Treatment

-Chemotherapy is a treatment that travels throughout the body via the bloodstream (called a systemic treatment) that often uses a combination of drugs to destroy cancer cells.
-It is used as a palliative treatment for metastatic adrenal cancer and may also be used in addition to surgery (adjuvant therapy).
+Chemotherapy is a treatment that travels throughout the body via the bloodstream (called a systemic treatment).
+This treatment often uses a combination of drugs to destroy cancer cells.
+Chemotherapy is used as a palliative treatment for metastatic adrenal cancer and also may be used in addition to surgery (adjuvant therapy).
 Drugs may be administered orally or through a vein (intravenously).

 Mitotane (Lysodren®) suppresses adrenal gland function and is the drug of choice to treat inoperable adrenal cancer.
-Approximately 20% of adrenal cancer patients respond to treatment with mitotane.
+Approximately 20 percent of adrenal cancer patients respond to treatment with mitotane.
 Side effects include gastrointestinal disturbances (e.g., loss of appetite, nausea, vomiting, diarrhea) and neurological disturbances (e.g., depression, lethargy, sleepiness).

 When mitotane therapy fails, cisplatin (Platinol®) may be tried, alone or combined with other agents.
 Drug combinations used include the following: